Listen to the episode (0:34:46)

 Michael also happens to be a noted writer, speaker, and former competitive classical pianist.

-3 key leadership skills and insights Kevin shares on today’s show:
+3 key leadership skills and insights Mike shares on today’s show:

 - Hyperconnectivity is up and trust and patience are down — consequently, our circle of trust has shrunk considerably compared to the early days of the Internet